-A neurosurgeon may advise that someone receive an ulnar nerve decompression if they experience a large amount of pain in their elbow region caused by ulnar nerve syndrome and if non-operative measures have been unsuccessful.
+A neurosurgeon may advise that a person has an ulnar nerve decompression if they have a large amount of pain in their elbow region caused by ulnar nerve syndrome and if non-operative measures have been unsuccessful.

 An anaesthetist will usually administer a local anaesthetic and intravenous sedation for an ulnar nerve decompression.
 After this, a neurosurgeon will make an incision along a patient’s elbow to expose the ulnar nerve.
 They will then observe and use fine microsurgical instruments to explore, decompress and free the nerve from adhesions.